manimino/ducks/docs/quick_start.rst

 Function attributes
 -------------------

+Objects such as strings will not have attributes.
-You can index on functions evaluated on the object.
+That's OK.
+Dex can also index using functions evaluated on the object.

-Find palindromes of length 3:
+Let's find all the strings that are palindromes of length 3:

 .. code-block::